edricwong28/Character-Creator/README.md

 # Character Management

 Built with React.js, this application is a database storage application for users to store customizable character data for personal use or other users critique.

 https://management-creator-eed.herokuapp.com/

-*currently only works on google chrome*
+*currently only works on Google Chrome*

 Technologies: html, css, bootstrap, pure, react.js, javascript, firebase